shadowed1/Chard/README.md

 <br>

 ### Supports ChromeOS, mainstream Linux distros, and even Asahi Linux for Apple Silicon.
+### ChromeOS requires developer mode.
+Sudo Crew should not be used for Chard; Use SudoCrosh instead.

 <br><br>